symbiote/silverstripe-seed/README.md

 ### [Honeypot Spam Protection](https://github.com/studiobonito/silverstripe-spamprotection-honeypot/)

-This provides a simple means of spam protection across forms (and is automatically applied to user forms).
+This provides a simple means of spam protection across forms, and is automatically applied to user forms.

 ### [Linkable](https://github.com/sheadawson/silverstripe-linkable/)

-This provides an object that can handle links, without you needing to worry about edge cases.
+This provides an object that can help manage links, without needing to worry about edge cases.

 ### [Listing Page](https://github.com/nyeholt/silverstripe-listingpage/)